LCOGT/banzai-nres/docs/banzai_nres/idl-differences-data-products.rst

 and the science fiber into separate extensions, BANZAI-NRES interleaves the orders in the FITS binary table.

-- 'SPECRAW' Extension: 'flux' column
+- 'SPECRAW' Extension: 'flux' column.

 - 'SPECFLAT' Extension: 'normflux' column is the closest analog.
 The 'normflux' column includes extra continuum normalization compared to the commissioning pipeline.